 This particular ES 175 is one of the now very rare original spec, one pickup design from 1952.
 And it is a beautiful thing.

 From its introduction the Gibson ES-175 quickly became the most popular jazz guitar ever made.
 Fast, clean and road-ready, the 175 has been the workhorse of touring players and studio greats from Joe Pass to Pat Metheny and Steve Howe.
-The legendary P-90 pickups provide a bright, rich tone unduplicated before or since and were available on this model only until 1957.
+The legendary P-90 pickup provides a bright, rich tone unduplicated before or since and were available on this model only until 1957.

 Body size at lower bout – 16″